LongBu/AWS-SAP-C02-Study-Guide/README.md

 ### EFS:
   * Linux based only
+  * Regionally based
+  * Available across AZs, and through VPC peering connection, accessible in other region(s) and VPCs (same or different region)
+  * resource policies allow cross-account access and can be mounted to a shared or peered VPC (eg: lambda acccess via an EFS access point)
+  * Can be accessed by on-prem resources via AWS Direct Connect or AWS VPN
   * Can mount on many EC2(s)
   * Use SG control access
   * Connected via ENI
   * 10GB+ throughput
   * Compression is good for cost savings concerning persistence
-  * resource policies allow cross-account access and can be mounted to a shared or peered VPC (eg: lambda acccess via an EFS access point)
+  * *Availability and durability*:
+    * Standard: multi-AZ, great for production
+    * One Zone: great for development, backup enabled by default, compatible with IA (EFS One Zone-IA)
   * *Performance mode* (set at creation time):
     * General purpose (default); latency-sensitive; use cases (web server, CMS);
     * Max I/O-higher latency, throughput, highly parallel (big data, media processing)